List of war apology statements issued by Japan: Controversy

-In 2013, some of the right-wing population of Japan accused South Korea of hypocrisy, because Japan had apologized and provided compensation for the sexual slavery it perpetrated during World War II yet South Korea has yet to address the Lai Đại Hàn, sexual slavery South Korea perpetrated during the Vietnam War.
-However, South Korea government claimed South Korea–Vietnam relations have "improved" since 1992, this is due to several "apologic" statements from past South Korea presidents as well as the creation "Pieta statue" from NGOs.
-Although none of these measurements have shown any recogniation from the Vietnamese side that the issue is over.
+In 2013, some right-wing nationalists of Japan accused South Korea of hypocrisy, because in their view Japan had apologized and provided compensation for the sexual slavery it perpetrated during World War II yet South Korea has yet to address the Lai Đại Hàn, reported "sexual slavery" South Korea perpetrated during the Vietnam War.
+However, South Korea's government claimed South Korea–Vietnam relations have "improved" since 1992.
+This is due to several "apologetic" statements from past presidents of South Korea, as well as the creation of the "Pieta statue" from South Korean non-governmental organizations.
+Although none of these measures have been given any recognition by Vietnamese officials that the issue is over.

-At the end of 2015, in response to the joint announcement by Japanese Foreign Minister Fumio Kishida and South Korean Foreign Minister Yun Byung-se to “finally and irreversibly” resolve the “comfort women” issue, some of the 46 remaining survivors expressed their discontent over the agreement.
-“It seems neither government cares about the victims.
+At the end of 2015, in response to the joint announcement by Japanese Foreign Minister Fumio Kishida and South Korean Foreign Minister Yun Byung-se to "finally and irreversibly" resolve the "comfort women" issue, some of the 46 remaining survivors expressed their discontent over the agreement.
+"It seems neither government cares about the victims.
 I don't count what they have agreed today.
 What we want is not monetary compensation but a legal one.
 We don’t want money.
 Those who commit crimes must take official, legal responsibility.
-I will fight until the day I die,” said survivor Lee Yong-soo.
-However, survivor Yu Hee-Nam said, “I know the government has made efforts to resolve the issue within this year, so I’ll follow their decision.”
+I will fight until the day I die," said survivor Lee Yong-soo.
+However, survivor Yu Hee-Nam said, "I know the government has made efforts to resolve the issue within this year, so I’ll follow their decision."
 But she also said the agreement was not satisfactory.
 "Money is not the issue.
 We've lived without human rights."

+In August 2025, it was reported that Prime Minister Shigeru Ishiba will not express his views on the 80th anniversary of the end of the WWII on 15 August, and that he has decided not to issue a prime minister's statement which requires a Cabinet meeting approval.